ASP COVID-19 Updates

 Certain after-school activities like Lower School Singers and the Lower School musical have been postponed until further notice.
 In the band and music rooms, the following precautions are in place:

-Yes, Upper and Middle School students must wear a mask at all times while on campus except for when they are eating or drinking.
-Lower School students do not have to wear a mask, but can choose to do so.
+Yes, all students from Grade 1 and up must wear a mask at all times while on campus except for supervised mask breaks and when they are eating or drinking.

 Yes, all adults must wear masks on campus at all times.
 Exceptionally, staff members who are in a well ventilated, private office, by themselves may remove their masks.

-The cafeteria will open on Monday, September 14, with the hot lunch program on offer.
-We will still follow strict hygiene protocols.
+The cafeteria is currently open and following strict hygiene protocols.
 The community room is also used for extra cafeteria space and there are two outdoor weather-proof tents that are currently used as extra dining space to allow for proper social distancing.

 ARRIVAL & DISMISSAL